ApplyFirst Compensation Intelligence

 How much does California Institute of Technology/Jet Propulsion Laboratory pay Rf Microwave Engineers?

-California Institute of Technology/Jet Propulsion Laboratory pays an average of $144,691 per year for Rf Microwave Engineer roles based on 3 verified H-1B government filings.
+California Institute of Technology/Jet Propulsion Laboratory pays an average of $144,691 per year for Rf Microwave Engineer roles based on 3 aggregated market data.
 Salaries range from $121,014 to $167,460 depending on experience and location.

 How much does California Institute of Technology/Jet Propulsion Laboratory pay per hour for Rf Microwave Engineer?